 When we see something aesthetically pleasing, it catches our eye.
-Your product may be exactly what the consumer is looking for, but if not presented the right way, it is easily passed over.
+The consumer is looking for your exact product, but if not presented the right way, it is easily passed over.

 This is especially heightened during the holiday seasons, where our eyes are trained to pick up on certain color patterns and images.
 Not convinced?